 5. Does your country impose obligations on European transnational corporations to establish complaint mechanisms or mediation services for violations resulting from their business activities?
-Do these obligations apply also to violations that occurred outside the European Union?
-Who is in charge of monitoring of these activities in your country?
-Are there public reports available providing information on the functioning of system?
+Do these obligations also apply to violations that occur outside the European Union?
+Who is in charge of monitoring these activities in your country?
+Are there public reports available providing information on the functioning of the system?

 Malta does not impose obligations on European transnational corporations to establish complaint mechanisms or mediation services for violations resulting from business activities.
 Mediation in Malta takes place in cases in the Family Court or proceedings before the Rent Regulation Board.

-6. Do I have specific rights if I am a vulnerable victim seeking remedy for business related human rights violations?
-Can I have access to legal aid and under which conditions?
+6. Do I have specific rights if I am a vulnerable victim seeking a remedy for business-related human rights violations?
+Can I have access to legal aid, and under which conditions?
 Which costs will be covered by the legal aid?
 Do I have access to legal aid under the same conditions if I am not an EU citizen or I don't live in the EU?

 If you are a victim of a crime as specified in Cap 539, Article 2 of the Laws of Malta (Victims of Crime Act) or a victim of domestic violence as specified in Cap 581 of the Laws of Malta (Gender-Based Violence and Domestic Violence Act), you are entitled to legal aid.
 Once the Court issues an order granting legal aid, you will be eligible to receive legal counsel and to be represented in the Court.
 The Court costs and lawyer’s fees will be covered.
 If you are not an EU citizen but have status in Malta, you will still be eligible for legal aid.
 If you are an EU citizen who lives outside the EU, you will still be eligible to be represented in Court in Malta and for legal aid.